luigifreda/pyslam/README.md

 ## System overview

-[Here](./docs/system_overview.md) you can find a couple of diagram sketches that provide an overview of the main system components, and classes relationships and dependencies.
-Writing a proper documentation is a work in progress.
+[Here](./docs/system_overview.md) you can find a couple of diagram sketches that provide an overview of the main SLAM workflow, system components, and classes relationships/dependencies.
+Documentation is a work in progress.

 ---